James McGready: Ministry

-The following summer the work developed itself more powerfully.
-On Monday of the sacramental meeting, at Gaspar River Meeting-house, the Spirit of God was poured out abundantly; the congregation became intensely interested on the subject of religion, and during the following week, almost entirely neglected their secular affairs, so great was their solicitude to secure the salvation of their own souls and the souls of others.
-This was the commencement of the great Revival of 1800.
-For several subsequent years, a history of Mr. McGready would be a history of the revival.
-He was its leading spirit, its most earnest advocate, and powerful promoter.
+The following summer, the religious movement intensified.
+During a sacramental meeting at the Gaspar River Meeting-house, a significant religious revival occurred, leading many attendees to focus extensively on their religious convictions in the following weeks.
+This event marked the beginning of the Revival of 1800.
+During this period, McGready became a central figure in the movement, actively advocating for and promoting the revival across the region.

 When the difficulties began to develop themselves, which resulted in the organization of the Cumberland Presbyterian Church, Mr. McGready for a time took a decided stand, as we would have expected, with the revival party.
 As these difficulties progressed, however, and became more serious than he expected, he faltered.
 It is, perhaps, not a matter of surprise.
 He was a Calvinists of the old school.
 He had received his early theological impressions, and his impressions of ecclesiastical order, from Dr. McMillan and old Red Stone Presbytery, types of the sternest Presbyterianism.
 He had no idea, it is supposed, when the troubles commenced, that they would become so complicated and embarrassing.
 Another consideration may be added.
 Although a man of great power in the pulpit, he was not a man for ecclesiastical conflict.
 He was not adapted to the leadership of a party.

 In December 1805 he was cited, with Revs.
 Messrs.
 William Hodge, William McGee, Samuel McAdow, and John Rankin, to appear before the next meeting of Kentucky Synod, to account for their conduct in not submitting the young men for reexamination to the Commission of the Synod.
-The history of the Commission is known.
-He succeeded by some means in making his peace with the Synod, and with the Transylvania Presbytery, which he seems to have attended in 1809, for the first time after his citation by the Commission of Synod.
+The history of the Commission is known.Following his citation by the Commission of the Synod, he successfully reconciled with both the Synod and the Transylvania Presbytery.
+Records indicate his return to formal proceedings in 1809, marking his first documented attendance since the initial disciplinary action.